 Address: South Mountains State Park, 3001 S Mountain Park Avenue, Connelly Springs, NC 28612

 High Shoals Falls is an 80-foot waterfall inside South Mountains State Park, in southern Burke County in Western North Carolina.
 The park itself is known as one of our most rugged, and we wholeheartedly agree with that sentiment.

 Hiking the High Shoals Falls Loop Trail is one of the most popular things to do in South Mountains State Park and is usually what many people do first.
 That’s primarily because of the waterfall reward, and this being is one of the shortest trails in the entire park.

-There are a few ways to reach High Shoals Falls:
+There are a few ways to reach the High Shoals waterfall:

 - The popular 2.7-mile loop around the falls.

 - The Hemlock Nature Trail, which runs parallel to the first section of the loop, before joining the loop after 0.3 miles.